 Security guard (down the front) – “YOU DON’T WANT TO MISS YOUR LAP OF HONOUR AND TUNNEL FOR THE PLAYERS, GENTS.”

 Oracle and I looked at each other.
 We were brazen, but it was time to leave the marquee-of-greatness and head on back to the general populous.
-It had been an amazing few hours, but crashing the Legends Lap was one step too far.
+It had been an amazing few hours, but crashing the Sea Eagles Legends-Lap was one step too far.
 We were men of decency after all.

 Me – “NO MY GOOD MAN.
 WE WOULD NOT WANT TO MISS OUR LAP OF HONOUR.”
 And down onto the ground we went.

 Here we are doing our Legends Lap.
 Giving back to the people.

 It was an incredible feeling, the Lap of Honour (without dwelling on exactly how dishonorable we were being) with our fellow legends, all our loyal fans cheering and clapping.
 What a buzz.